Rafael Devers Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 13th-ranked team ERA among all MLB pitching staffs (4.08).
+- The Yankees have a 4.10 team ERA that ranks 13th across all league pitching staffs.

-- The right-hander last appeared on Sunday against the Miami Marlins, when he went six innings, allowing two earned runs while giving up six hits.
+- The right-hander last pitched on Monday against the Atlanta Braves, when he tossed 2 1/3 innings, allowing eight earned runs while giving up nine hits.

+- The 27-year-old has an ERA of 4.76, with 8.7 strikeouts per nine innings, in 25 games this season.
+Opponents have a .270 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.